ssb-junkyard/ssb-replication-limiter/README.md

 With [npm](https://npmjs.org/) installed, run

 ```
-$ npm install ssb-replication-manager
+$ npm install ssb-replication-limiter
 ```

 ## Acknowledgments

-ssb-replication-manager was inspired by..
+ssb-replication-limiter was inspired by..

 ## See Also